ava-labs/spacesvm/README.md

 ### Authenticated
-All modifications of storage require the signature of the owner of a "space"
+All modifications of storage require the signature of the owner of a "space".

 ### Hierarchical
-Owners can modify any key in their "space" (ex: `owner/*`), however, no one else can
+Owners can modify any key in their "space" (ex: `owner/*`), however, no one else can.

 ### Arbitrary Key/Value Storage
 As long as a key is `^[a-z0-9]{1,256}$`, it can be used as an identifier in